phac-nml/mikrokondo/docs/usage/tool_params.md

     - headers: A list of headers in the Kraken2 report.
 Do not alter this field unless doing pipeline development.

 ### Seven Gene MLST
-Run Torstein Seemans seven gene MLST program.
+Run Torsten Seemann's seven gene MLST program.

 - mlst
     - singularity: Singularity container for mlst.